Private Hospitals Encourage Women to Have C Sections

 Only a small percentage of women having a c-section actually want it.
 A large percentage say they would prefer a natural birth but that their doctors suggested c-section.
 Is this perhaps because you can earn more money with a c-section?
 The amount hospitals are paid per procedure are some 50% higher for C-sections than for natural births.

-Patti Good, leader of the My Birth My Choice Campaign, is working to lower the C-section rate in private hospitals in South Africa.
-Professor and gynaecologist, Lynette Denny from the University of Cape Town said that births by c-section were more than 90% in some Cape Town hospitals.
+Patti Good is the leader of the My Birth My Choice Campaign.
+She works to lower the C-section rate in private hospitals in South Africa.
+Professor and gynaecologist, Lynette Denny is from the University of Cape Town.
+She said that births by c-section were more than 90% in some Cape Town hospitals.

 Statistics reveal that many women who want a c-section have private medical insurance.
 This entitles them to choose their doctor and hospital.
 Many senior medical professionals however try to persuade their patients to go for c-section.
 In fact they would be quite happy with a 100% C-section rate.

-Many people claim that private hospitals are pushing pregnant women to have c-sections because all the medical staff are then able to plan their lives around a certain date.
-The drawcard with c-sections is that they are safe and far less painful, and that is a comfort that many parents are prepared to pay for.
+Many people claim that private hospitals are pushing pregnant women to have c-sections.
+They say that is because all the medical staff are then able to plan their lives around a certain date.
+The drawcard with c-sections is that they are safe and far less painful.
+And that is a comfort that many parents are prepared to pay for.